-- 7. Financial Implications The Strategic Director Corporate Resources confirms there are no financial implications directly arising from this report. - 8.
-Risk Management Implications There are no risk management implications arising directly from this report. - 9.
-Human Resources Implications There are no human resource implications arising directly from this report. - 10.
-Equality and Diversity Implications There are no equality and diversity implications directly arising from this report.
+- a) Financial Implications The Strategic Director, Corporate Resources confirms there are no financial implications directly arising from this report. - b) Human Resources Implications There are no human resource implications arising directly from this report. - c) Property Implications - There are no property implications arising directly from this report.

-- 11. Crime and Disorder Implications The PSPOs were put in place reduce antisocial behaviour, crime and disorder. - 12.
-Health Implications There are no health implications arising directly from this report. - 13.
-Sustainability Implications There are no sustainability implications arising directly from this report. - 14.
-Human Rights Implications There are no human rights implications arising directly from this report. - 15.
+- 8. Risk Management Implications There are no risk management implications arising directly from this report. - 9.
+Equality and Diversity Implications There are no equality and diversity implications directly arising from this report. - 10.
+Crime and Disorder Implications The PSPOs were put in place reduce antisocial behaviour, crime and disorder. - 11.
+Health Implications There are no health implications arising directly from this report. - 12.
+Sustainability Implications There are no sustainability implications arising directly from this report. - 13.
+Human Rights Implications There are no human rights implications arising directly from this report. - 14.
 Area and Ward Implications The three orders are in place across different parts of the borough: - Borough wide - Bridges (Town Centre PSPO) - Whickham North (Metro Centre PSPO)